Facing fury over sex scandals, Australia’s leader fights tears — then retaliates in outburst at reporter

 News Corp said that following the reports of sexually inappropriate behavior at Parliament House, it gave staff the opportunity to talk in confidence, and learned of a verbal exchange between two employees in Canberra last year.
 The exchange was not of a sexual nature, it did not take place in a bathroom and neither person made a complaint.

-“The prime minister appears to have joined these two matters and conflated them into an episode of harassment in a toilet that is under current investigation,” said News Corp Australasia executive chairman, Michael Miller.
+“The prime minister appears to have joined these two matters and conflated them into an episode of harassment in a toilet that is under current investigation,” said News Corp Australasia Executive Chairman Michael Miller.
 “This is simply untrue.”

 Sparring so publicly with a News Corp reporter was all the more extraordinary because Murdoch has long been seen as a supporter of Morrison.
-The prime minister’s predecessor, Malcolm Turnbull, has long suspected the media mogul of helping unseat him in one of the many internal coups that have characterized Australian politics in recent years.
+The prime minister’s predecessor, Malcolm Turnbull, has suspected the media mogul of helping unseat him in one of the many internal coups that have characterized Australian politics in recent years.
 Lachlan Murdoch, the CEO of Fox Corp., landed in Australia this month.

 Michael Bradley, a lawyer who has acted for sexual assault victims, said that whether he intended to or not, the prime minister had divulged the erroneous experience of harassment “as a weapon for purely political purposes.”